w3c-ccg/traceability-interop/README.md

       `Topic: GitHub Issue & PR review`

-    - Review pull requests in order (oldest first)
+    - Review pull requests in order (least recently updated first)

       For this portion of the meeting, address PRs in the focus repository first, followed by PRs in the other repository.

-        - Publish link to sorted PRs in chat box ([trace-interop](https://github.com/w3c-ccg/traceability-interop/pulls?q=is%3Apr+is%3Aopen+sort%3Acreated-asc), [trace-vocab](https://github.com/w3c-ccg/traceability-vocab/pulls?q=is%3Apr+is%3Aopen+sort%3Acreated-asc))
+        - Publish link to sorted PRs in chat box ([trace-interop](https://github.com/w3c-ccg/traceability-interop/pulls?q=is%3Apr+is%3Aopen+sort%3Aupdated-asc), [trace-vocab](https://github.com/w3c-ccg/traceability-vocab/pulls?q=is%3Apr+is%3Aopen+sort%3Aupdated-asc))

         - Publish link to each PR being discussed in chat box